 Rosetta Studio has native Italian speaker tutors in a live online setting while Rosetta World is a social gaming application.
-Both make learning the Italian language even more enjoyable and easier and also add to the versatility of this Italian learning program.
-The TOTALe Mobile Companion is an application that enables you to use the lessons in your iPhone or IPod Touch.
+Both make learning the Italian language even more enjoyable and easier and add to the versatility of this Italian learning program.
+The TOTALe Mobile Companion is an application that enables you to use the lessons on your iPhone or IPod Touch.